krispyrendang/COMP1800-Group-Project/README.md

     ├── firebaseAPI.js          # Script for Firebase implementation
     ├── skeleton.js             # Script for navbar and footer quick inputs ├── authentication-org.js   # Script for admin authentication
+    ├── all-tasks-details.js    # Script for all the task details
+    ├── all-tasks.js            # Script for all tasks
+    ├── calendar.js             # Script for calendar
+    ├── data.js                 # Script for data
+    ├── forum.js                # Script for forum making
+    ├── main.js                 # Script for main page
+    ├── skeleton-index.js       # Script for navbar navbar on index
+    ├── test.js                 # Script for test
+    ├── thread.js               # Script for threads made
 ├── styles                   # Folder for styles
+    ├── calendar.css             # Style for the calendar page
+    ├── style.css                # Style for the whole site
 ├── text                     # Folder for frequently used objects
     ├── footer.html             # Footer object
     ├── nav-index.html          # Navbar for index